artcuddy/project5-foodsnap-frontend/README.md

 }
 ```

--   FooterNavBar.js was created to display a sticky foorte on mobile with different icons depending on if the user is logged in or not.
+-   FooterNavBar.js was created to display a sticky footer on mobile with different icons depending on if the user is logged in or not.

 ```
 import { NavLink } from "react-router-dom";